ciminilorenzo/webgraph-ans-rs/README.md

 | twitter-2010   | 26.2MiB (-18.7%)  | 13.5MiB (-5.9%)   | 97.8MiB (+9.6%)  | 6.3MiB (-51.3%)   | 2.0GiB (-8.8%)   |

 ### Conclusions
-The final approach correctly uses ANS as a second step of compression over the encoding employing the BV format, successfully achieving the goal of improving its excellent performances while maintaining fast access time.
+The proposed methodology has shown to be an excellent alternative to encode the BV format representation of a web graph.
 The average increase in performance is by no means negligible, with an average value of 10% there is a saving in storage, which with very large web graphs can be significant.
 The proposed methodology represents the first and unique attempt to make this encoding